sckott/cowsay/README.md

 </p>

-This doesn't preclude you from adding extra crayon colors to your `what` string directly.
+This doesn't preclude you from adding extra crayon colors to your `what` string directly - but the results are not super pretty: